Home

 Work Problems are word problems that involve different people doing work together but at different rates.
 If the people were working at the same rate then we would use the Inversely Proportional Method instead.

-The formula for “Work” Problems that involve two persons is
+The formula for “Work” Problems that involve three persons is:

-This formula can be extended for more than two persons.
+This formula can be modified for two or more persons.
 It can also be used in problems that involve pipes filling up a tank.

 Example: